rikosintie/Kali-mac/README.md

 ### iPerf3 local installation

+Even though the docker works fine, I like to have a local version of iPerf.
 There are no compiled binaries available on the esnet site for iPerf3.
 We will download the tar file and then build the binary.

-This used to be a daily task on Linux but now it's somewhat rare to have to build your own binary.
+This used to be a daily task on Linux but now it's somewhat rare to have to build your own binary because of Snaps, Appimages and Flatpaks.
+Keep in mind that this local version will not be updated automatically.
+You will have to rebuild.

 Download the tarball from [downloads](https://downloads.es.net/pub/iperf/)  - As of November, 2023 this is the latest tarball